theassyrian/Sqraper/README.md

 	"media" element within the "references" element.
 	5) Referenced posts and any media within them dig down two levels deep.

-IF YOU HAVE DOWNLOADED PRIOR VERSIONS IT IS ESSENTIAL YOU REPLACE THEM WITH THIS VERSION FOR "media" or "references" to work!
+IF YOU HAVE DOWNLOADED PRIOR VERSIONS IT IS ESSENTIAL YOU REPLACE THEM WITH THIS VERSION for "media" or "references" to work!

 -----------------